asyncapi/website/markdown/blog/2024-marketing-report.md

 In 2024, our LinkedIn performance saw impressive growth: a 48% increase in followers (3,910 total), 104% more impressions (100,328), and 91% more new followers (911).
 Engagement soared with a 219% rise in clicks (4,295 total) and a 9% improved engagement rate (5.32%).
 We also published 44% more posts (233), highlighting consistent content efforts.

-It has been difficult to track the exact numbers on X formally (Twitter).
-Hence, we will not be sharing any data from X at this time.
+Tracking our performance on X (formally Twitter) has not been easy.
+Buffer does not have access to historical data.
+We can see numbers that show our performance since we connected Buffer in September.
+We do not have data that we could share and show how our performance improved as we do not have such.